-Do you have a frame or a mirror in your house that’s in a closet because it’s too ugly?
+Do you have a picture frame or a mirror in your house that’s in a closet because it’s too ugly?
 You can change the way it looks in about 30 minutes.
 You will be surprised at the difference a little spray paint can make.
 Read on to learn how to spray paint a mirror frame in 30 minutes.

 I have a GOLD mirror that’s been sitting in my garage for months.
 I need a full-length mirror in my house (we don’t have one).
 The mirror I’m painting is from The Bombay Company.
 Does anyone remember that store?
 It unfortunately closed a long time ago.

 The mirror has a beveled edge, so it’s a little nicer than just the average mirror I could get from Target.
 That’s why it’s worth re-purposing.

-Do you have an old picture frame or mirror that you’d like to paint?
+Do you have an old picture frame or mirror that you’d like to transform?
 If so, follow along with this tutorial.
 The painting only takes about 10 minutes.
 Another project that I procrastinated about that in reality took so little time.

 Supplies Needed to Spray Paint a Mirror Frame

 - Frog tape – Frog tape sticks better than blue painters tape, so it’s worth a few cents extra.

 - Spray paint – I used a flat black.

 - Brown paper – You could use newspaper or anything to cover the surface of the mirror (or glass)

 - Mirror or Frame that you want to re-purpose.
 If you can’t find one at a garage sale, here is an inexpensive full-length mirror on Amazon that you could glue wood trim around.
 It’s so much cheaper than getting one with wood trim.
 It even has a beveled edge.

 Step one in any painting project is to clean the surface you are about to paint.
 If the surface is greasy, be sure to use something to degrease like Krud Kutter.
 Let your project dry completely.
 If it’s just dusty use a damp cloth.